 - Easy to maintain and to store.

-- Unit will shut off when full of water
+- The unit will shut off when full of water

-It also offers over-cold protection three-minutes restart delay function.
-Wind blows upward and anti-frozen function under cooling.
+It also offers an over-cold protection three-minute restart-delay function.
+The wind blows upward and anti-frozen functions undercooling.

 - 10,000 BTU of cooling power

 - Partially cools up to 400 square feet